 There is nothing that Dave doesn’t know.
 He would be good at trivia nights.

 Mike has been involved with the Forest club for a number of years as both a senior player and a coach.

 Mike’s role involves looking after club policy and administration and he acts as a delegated authority as Forest’s representative to the Manly-Warringah Junior Baseball League.

 Mike lives to take minutes and document actions.
 When he isn’t ‘Secretarying’ for the club, Mike likes to put together COVID safety policies and risk assessments.
 He does not however volunteer to be designated driver at committee meetings.

-Deny is relatively new to the Forest Baseball Club committee and always the first to put his hand up to help.
+Deny is always the first to put his hand up to help.
 Apart from his committee role, Deny has been instrumental in getting new adult players to the club to try baseball for the first time.